lh9171338/Unified-Line-Segment-Detection/README.md

 [<img height="23" src="https://github.com/lh9171338/Outline/blob/master/icon.jpg"/>](https://github.com/lh9171338/Outline) Unified Line Segment Detection
 ===
-The code will be released soon.
+This repository contains the official PyTorch implementation of the paper: [ULSD: Unified Line Segment Detection across Pinhole, Fisheye, and Spherical Cameras]().

 ## Introduction
-[ULSD]() is a unified line segment detection method for arbitrarily distorted images from a pinhole, fisheye, or spherical camera.
+[ULSD]() is a unified line segment detection method for both distorted and undistorted images from pinhole, fisheye or spherical cameras.
 With a novel line segment representation based on the Bezier curve, our method can detect arbitrarily distorted line segments.
-Experimental results on the dataset of pinhole images, fisheye images, and spherical images, demonstrate that it achieves state-of-the-art (SOTA) performance and the fastest speed among the deep learning-based methods.
+Experimental results on the pinhole, fisheye, and spherical image datasets validate the superiority of the proposed ULSD to the SOTA methods both in accuracy and efficiency (40.6fps for pinhole images).

 ## Network Architecture
 <p align="center"><img src="https://github.com/lh9171338/Unified-Line-Segment-Detection/blob/main/figure/Network.png"/></p>